-To find out if the anchors are suitable for your application, the safe way is to make a test installation.
-You will be able to leave the anchor in place after the test without the need to remove it as the anchor is flush with the roadway surface.
+To find out if an anchor is suitable for your application, the safe way is to make a test installation.
+You will be able to leave the anchor in place after the test without the need to remove it, as the anchor is flush with the roadway surface and blends with the asphalt.